 The major problem faced by the farmers in production was rain with the index value of 7.9 whereas the minor problem faced during production was grazing with the index value of 2.05.

-From our study, the B/C ratio was found to be 3.87, which indicates beekeeping is a profitable enterprise.
+Our study indicates that the B/C ratio was 3.87, indicating that the beekeeping is a profitable enterprise.

-In 2079 BS, 10251 kg of bee honey was sold to wholesaler which was highest and 612 kg was sold to consumers which was lowest, by the farmers.
+In 2023 BS, 10251 kg of honey was sold to wholesaler which was the highest amount, and 612 kg was sold to the consumers which was lowest .

-Lack of proper transport was found to be the major marketing problem with the index value of 6.062 whereas low market demand was found to be the lowest problem with the index value of 1.925.
+Lack of proper transportation was the major marketing problem with the index value of 6.062, whereas low market demand was the least concerning problem with the index value of 1.925.

 CONCLUSION:

-From this study it was concluded that beekeeping enterprise have good potential in its commercialization having very good B/C ratio.
-We concluded that majority of the farmers engaged in beekeeping were Brahmins but the risk bearing capacity is quite low.
-We concluded that rain is the major problem in production whereas lack of proper transport is the major problem in marketing of bee honey.
-SWOT analysis was conducted to find out the proper market demand as main strength, rain as major Weakness, Mahakali corridor as major opportunity and rapid climate change as major threat.
+This study indicates that the beekeeping enterprise have good potential in its commercialization having a very good B/C ratio.
+We concluded that majority of the farmers engaged in beekeeping were Brahmins having a low risk-bearing capacity.
+The major problem in honey production was rain, while the major problem in honey marketing was lack of proper transportation.
+SWOT analysis is citing the market demand as main strength, rain as major weakness, Mahakali corridor as major opportunity and rapid climate change as major threat.

 Disclaimer (Artificial intelligence)